Osculating circle

+An osculating circle is a circle that best approximates the curvature of a curve at a specific point.
+It is tangent to the curve at that point and has the same curvature as the curve at that point.
+The osculating circle provides a way to understand the local behavior of a curve and is commonly used in differential geometry and calculus.

-In differential geometry of curves, the osculating circle of a sufficiently smooth plane curve at a given point p on the curve has been traditionally defined as the circle passing through p and a pair of additional points on the curve infinitesimally close to p.
+More formally, in differential geometry of curves, the osculating circle of a sufficiently smooth plane curve at a given point p on the curve has been traditionally defined as the circle passing through p and a pair of additional points on the curve infinitesimally close to p.
 Its center lies on the inner normal line, and its curvature defines the curvature of the given curve at that point.
 This circle, which is the one among all tangent circles at the given point that approaches the curve most tightly, was named circulus osculans (Latin for "kissing circle") by Leibniz.

 The center and radius of the osculating circle at a given point are called center of curvature and radius of curvature of the curve at that point.
 A geometric construction was described by Isaac Newton in his Principia:

 Nontechnical description

 Imagine a car moving along a curved road on a vast flat plane.
 Suddenly, at one point along the road, the steering wheel locks in its present position.
 Thereafter, the car moves in a circle that "kisses" the road at the point of locking.
 The curvature of the circle is equal to that of the road at that point.
 That circle is the osculating circle of the road curve at that point.